Logiqx/gps-guides/guidance/garmin/setup/README.md

 #### Find My Phone Alerts

-You may wish to disable [Find My Phone Alerts](https://support.garmin.com/en-GB/?faq=rQd3VdvlHj78fOJ9V4Uz19) to avoid the following screen appearing on your watch whilst you are on the water!
+You may wish to disable [Find My Phone Alerts](https://support.garmin.com/en-GB/?faq=rQd3VdvlHj78fOJ9V4Uz19) if you sometimes see the following screen appearing on your watch, whilst you are on the water!

 ![find-my-phone](img/find-my-phone.png)